2008 United States House of Representatives elections in Connecticut: District 5

 This district includes all of Northwestern Connecticut, and runs from Meriden and New Britain in Central Connecticut, to Waterbury, the Litchfield Hills, and the Farmington River Valley.
-CQ Politics forecasted the race as 'Leans Democratic'.

 Freshman Democrat Chris Murphy unseated 24-year incumbent Nancy Johnson with 56% of the vote in 2006.
 Nonetheless, the district is arguably Connecticut's most conservative (CPVI=D+4), and some considered Murphy vulnerable.
 State Senator David Cappiello was the Republican candidate.
 Tony Nania also considered a run, but withdrew from consideration for the Republican nomination in May.
 GOP state chairman Chris Healy dismissed claims that Murphy's large campaign warchest of $420,000 in the first quarter of 2007 may scare off potential challengers, as Cappiello filed as a candidate in April 2007.

 National Republicans ran radio ads in the summer of 2007 claiming Murphy has adopted special interest fundraising politics he had claimed to oppose.
 In addition, Cappiello accused Murphy of missing important votes.

 Third-party candidates included Canton attorney Harold Burbank for the Green Party and Watertown resident Tom Winn, running as an independent candidate.